-- Holding meetings with the Head of Finance and Corporate Services and Director; - Reviewing the draft Annual Governance Statement; - Considering other issues identified through our other audit work; - Gaining an understanding of the arrangements around the implementation of the new finance system; and - Considering the Authority's and Fund's results for the financial year.
+- Holding meetings with the Head of Finance and Corporate Services and Director; - Reviewing the draft Annual Governance Statement; - Considering other issues identified through our other audit work: - Gaining an understanding of the arrangements around the implementation of the new finance system: and - Considering the Authority's and Fund's results for the financial year.

-Our Value for Money work is ongoing, and will be reported in our Auditor's Annual Report, which we will issue following completion of our work.
+Our Value for Money work is complete and will be reported in our Auditor's Annual Report.